DFKI-Interactive-Machine-Learning/multisensor-pipeline/docs/installation.md

 On Linux:

 -   There is usually a package manager provided by your distributor.
-    Please refer to the distribution documentation on how to initialize.
+    Please refer to the distribution documentation on how to initialize it.

 On macOS: